Sabourifar/DOHProxy/README.md

 To change the DoH provider, you need to edit the target **URL string** within the Worker's `fetch` function.
 The worker currently uses Cloudflare's IP-based endpoint, `https://1.1.1.1/dns-query`.

-To switch providers, replace this URL with your desired DoH endpoint:
+To switch providers, replace this URL with your desired DoH endpoint, examples:

 | Target Provider | URL to Use in Code |
 | :--- | :--- |